 from a writer rebelling against the cloud.

 I’m Tom Abate.
 I hope you’ll find my Ruminations useful, informative and, at times, entertaining.
 The site is a work in progress.
-It has some place-holder stories posted in French and German to test its dynamic operation.
-Special apologies to any chance readers in either language until I remove them, for they are auto-translated.

 To share an idea or make a comment,